Tully Blanchard: World Wrestling Federation (1988–1989)

-Late career (1989–2016)
+Late career (1989–2019)

-Blanchard debuted in the Minneapolis, Minnesota-based American Wrestling Association (AWA) in March 1990, aligning himself with The Destruction Crew.
+Blanchard debuted in the Minneapolis, Minnesota-based American Wrestling Association (AWA) in March 1990, aligning himself with the Destruction Crew.
 At SuperClash IV on April 8, 1990, he defeated Tommy Jammer.
 He made his final appearance with the AWA in May 1990.

 In 1993, World Championship Wrestling offered Blanchard a US$500 per appearance contract to reform The Four Horsemen at Slamboree 1993.
 Blanchard did not accept the offer, considering the offer to be too low, and WCW replaced him with Paul Roma.
 One year later, at Slamboree 1994, Blanchard appeared with WCW for a single night, wrestling Terry Funk to a double disqualification.

 In January 1995, Blanchard debuted in the Philadelphia, Pennsylvania-based Extreme Championship Wrestling promotion, wrestling ECW World Heavyweight Champion Shane Douglas to a time limit draw.
 He challenged Douglas again in February and March, losing on both occasions.

 On September 12, 1998, Blanchard teamed up with fellow Four Horseman alumnus, Barry Windham, and defeated the Border Patrol to win the NWA World Tag Team Titles.

 In October 1998, he appeared at the NWA 50th Anniversary Show, teaming with Tom Prichard in a four-way tag match as The Brotherhood (Knuckles Nelson and Eric Sbraccia) and won the NWA Tag Team titles.

 He defeated Stan Lane at the Heroes of Wrestling PPV on October 10, 1999.

 In the mid-2000s, Blanchard briefly worked for World Wrestling Entertainment (WWE) as a producer.

 On January 29, 2005, at WrestleReunion, Blanchard lost to Jeff Jarrett.
-On August 10, 2007, he lost to Dustin Rhodes at an NWA Legends Fanfest in Charlotte, North Carolina.
+On August 10, 2007, he lost to Dustin Rhodes at an National Wrestling Alliance Legends Fanfest in Charlotte, North Carolina.

 He appeared prominently in the 2007 DVD Ric Flair and the Four Horsemen.
 On the March 31, 2008, edition of WWE Raw, Blanchard reunited with Arn Anderson, J. J. Dillon, and Barry Windham to salute the recently retired Ric Flair.
-In November 2008, he hosted part 2 of the 5 part Essential Starrcade series on WWE 24/7 as well as appearing in one of the matches.
-On March 31, 2012, Tully Blanchard was inducted into the WWE Hall of Fame as a member of the Four Horsemen.
+In November 2008, he hosted part 2 of the 5 part Essential Starrcade series on WWE 24/7 Classics on Demand as well as appearing in one of the matches.
+On March 31, 2012, Tully Blanchard was inducted into the WWE Hall of Fame as a member of The Four Horsemen.

-Blanchard was the head booker of NWA: New Beginnings territory in Charlotte, North Carolina and has been a backstage agent for the wrestling shows as part of the 2010 and 2011 NWA Legends Convention which were in Charlotte, North Carolina and Atlanta, Georgia.
+Blanchard was the head booker of the NWA New Beginnings territory in Charlotte, North Carolina and was a backstage agent for the wrestling shows staged as part of the 2010 and 2011 NWA Legends Convention.

 On April 27, 2016, Blanchard appeared alongside Ric Flair and Arn Anderson in an episode of Table For 3 on WWE Network, where the three former members of the Horsemen discussed their lives during and after their years as a team.